PM ultimately shoots down GIDC Ordinance

 Under the ordinance which was effective from August 28, 2019 the government unbelievably extended the amnesty of Rs210 billion in the head of Gas Infrastructure Development Cess (GIDC) to the inflectional industrialists, and owners of fertilizers, CNG and Captive Power Plants, K Electric, GENCOs and Independent Power Producers (IPPs) through the Presidential Ordinance enforced with immediate effect from August 28, 2019.

-The said decision attracted the massive criticism from media and opposition parties.
-Media kept on taking the government heavily arguing how it can waive off 50 percent of the amount of Rs417 billion as it is the amount of the state which is lying with the various players and no government can waive off the amount by just using the tool of ordinance.
+The said decision attracted the massive criticism from media and opposition.
+Media kept on taking the government heavily arguing how it can waive off 50% of the amount of Rs417b as it is the amount of the state which is lying with the various players and no govt can waive off the amount by just using the tool of ordinance.

 However, Prime Minister in the statement has cautioned the nation saying that going to the court carries a risk because the decision could go either way.
 ‘This means that the government could get the whole amount or could lose it all and possibly forgo any prospects of future revenue collections under this head.
 Also on tops of this, the government could be saddled with the burden of administering refunds of approximately Rs295 billion of the principle amount,’ mentions the statement.